StephenOTT/camunda-vertx-springboot/README.md

 # How to Build and Deploy

+1. Go to src/main/resources and run `npm install lodash`

 1. Root of Project and run: `./mvnw clean install`

-1. After build is complete, run: `java -jar ./target/vertxcamunda-0.1.0-SNAPSHOT.jar`
+1. After build is complete, run: `YAML_VERTICLE_PATH=/path/to/yaml/file/js_app/verticle-config.yaml java -jar /path/to/jar/vertxcamunda-0.1.0-SNAPSHOT.jar`

-Follow along in the Console, and you will see Netty boot, followed by CamundaBPM, followed by the Vertx Verticle.
+Follow along in the Console, you will see Camunda boot followed by the Vertx Verticles.
+See the [Verticle Configuration through YAML](#verticle-configuration-through-yaml) section for more details about the `YAML_VERTICLE_PATH` env variable.

 Once you see the message: `Primary Javascript Vertx Verticle is Deployed` then you can navigate to: `http://localhost:8081/my-deployments` which should return a result such as: